 - These are guidelines on eligibility for programmes

 - All students, irrespective of nationality, are eligible to be considered for funding by the Trust.

 - The Trust does not accept applications from students who are part-way through a course at Cambridge, unless they are applying for funding towards a higher degree course following graduation.

 - Applicants must be intending to start a course at the level of undergraduate (excluding UK/EU applicants), Masters (such as MPhil, MASt, LLM), or research postgraduate (such as PhD).

-- Please note that the Trust does not offer many scholarships to students on undergraduate courses, and has many more scholarship programmes available to postgraduate students.
-Approximately 85% of the scholarships awarded each year are to students taking Masters or PhD degrees.
+- Please note that the Trust does not offer many scholarships to students on undergraduate courses, and has many more programmes available to postgraduate students.
+Approximately 85% of The grants awarded each year are to students taking Masters or PhD degrees.

 - The Trust will not normally support students at a degree level that is the same as, or lower than, a degree they already hold, with two exceptions – we will consider an application from a student who is required to take a second Masters degree at Cambridge in order to gain admission to the PhD here, or from an international (non-EU) student who is proposing to study as an affiliated student at Cambridge for a second BA degree.